 Overall this was a great event and I hope you found Dr Gummer’s tips useful to get you to develop your children’s imagination.

-Disclosure: I have received a goody bag and am not paid to write this article.
+Disclosure: I have received a goody bag, however, all thoughts and opinions remain our own, and am not paid to write this article.
+Image used with permission.